2000 Belgian Grand Prix

-The 2000 Belgian Grand Prix (formally, the LVIII Foster's Belgian Grand Prix) was a Formula One motor race held on 27 August 2000 at the Circuit de Spa-Francorchamps, Francorchamps, Wallonia, Belgium with a crowd of 83,000 attendees observing.
+The 2000 Belgian Grand Prix (formally, the LVIII Foster's Belgian Grand Prix) was a Formula One motor race held on 27 August 2000 at the Circuit de Spa-Francorchamps, Francorchamps, Wallonia, Belgium with a crowd of 83,000 spectators.
 It was the 13th race of the 2000 Formula One World Championship, and the 58th Belgian Grand Prix.
-McLaren driver Mika Häkkinen won the 44-lap race from pole position.
+McLaren driver Mika Häkkinen won the 44-lap race from pole position - his last in Formula One.
 Michael Schumacher finished second in a Ferrari, and Williams driver Ralf Schumacher was third.

 Häkkinen went into the event as the World Drivers' Championship leader with his team McLaren leading the World Constructors' Championship.
 The race began behind the safety car due to overnight rainfall making the track wet and reducing visibility.
 When the safety car returned to the pit lane Häkkinen built a significant lead over Jarno Trulli.
 As the track dried and other drivers made pit stops, Häkkinen maintained his lead until a lap-13 spin gave Michael Schumacher the lead for most of the remainder of the race.
 By the 34th lap Schumacher's tyres began to degrade; he drove off the racing line to cool them, which allowed Häkkinen to close the gap.
 On lap 41 Häkkinen overtook Michael Schumacher for the lead while lapping BAR driver Ricardo Zonta and maintaining the lead to win.
 Although Rubens Barrichello set the fastest lap time in the other Ferrari, he was hampered by a poor qualifying performance and retired with a fuel-pressure problem thirteen laps from the finish.

-Häkkinen's victory extended his lead in the World Drivers' Championship to six points over Michael Schumacher, with Coulthard a further seven points behind.
-Barrichello's retirement dropped him to twenty-five points behind Häkkinen.
-In the World Constructors' Championship, McLaren extended their lead to eight points over Ferrari with four races remaining in the season.
+Häkkinen's victory extended his lead in the World Drivers' Championship to six championship points over Michael Schumacher, with Coulthard a further seven championship points behind.
+Barrichello's retirement from the Grand Prix dropped him to 25 championship points behind Häkkinen.
+In the World Constructors' Championship, McLaren extended their lead to eight championship points over Ferrari with four races remaining in the season.

 Background

-The 2000 Belgian Grand Prix was the 13th of the 17 races in the 2000 Formula One World Championship and took place at the 6.968 km Circuit de Spa-Francorchamps in Francorchamps, Wallonia, Belgium on 27 August 2000.
-Sole tyre supplier Bridgestone brought the soft and medium dry compounds ad well as the hard and soft wet-weather compounds to the event; the intermediate had a curvy pattern and the full wet was suited for monsoon conditions that are frequently observed at the track.
+The 2000 Belgian Grand Prix was the 13th of 17 races in the 2000 Formula One World Championship and took place at the 6.968 km Circuit de Spa-Francorchamps in Francorchamps, Wallonia, Belgium on 27 August 2000.
+Sole tyre supplier Bridgestone brought the soft and medium dry compounds as well as the hard and soft wet-weather compounds to the event; the intermediate had a curvy pattern and the full wet was designed for the track's common rainy conditions.
 The wet-weather tyres were introduced for the race in response to prospective new tyre supplier Michelin beginning their tyre-development program during the year, resulting in Bridgestone increasing their development rate to research advances.